AlexDralur/honeypaw/README.md

 ​
 ## **Testing Phase**
 ​
 * Responsiveness - To ensure that the responsiveness of the website was the best possible, to project was built having the mobile access as the base of the design.
-The initial tests were made on the mobile, extensively and in diferent models, to confirm that the website was delivering what it was proposed.
+The initial tests were made on the mobile, extensively and in different models, to confirm that the website was delivering what it was proposed.

     On mobile, the website was tested on the following devices:
     * Samsung 20FE